Spoonbaker/csc468-project/report/main.typ

 `vite-imagetools`, which optimizes images for size.

 Instead of plain JavaScript, we opted to use Typescript for better error checking and IDE integration.
-The current plan is to not use a web framework, though this may change if using one proves useful.
 We also have ESLint set up to catch errors and mistakes that the Typescript compiler might miss.

+We also chose to use React to enable component-based development, along with React Router for multi-page navigation.
+For styling, we are going to use Tailwind with WCU theme colors.

 == Backend
 The backend will consist of three parts: the database, the API, and the feed